 We are addicted to Big Island snorkeling, and have explored it extensively.
-It offers the best spots of all the Hawaiian Islands.
+It offers the best snorkeling of all the Hawaiian Islands.

-So, where are the best beaches and spots to snorkel and why do we love it so much?
-This is a very big island, with widespread locations, but the majority are along the drier, west side of the island (see the map below).
+So, where are the best snorkel spots and why do we love it?
+This is a very big island, but the majority of locations are spread out along the drier, west side of the island (see the map below).

 Click on each location below, for full details and pictures.
-Also don't miss the movie, pictures and more about what you can expect further down the page.
+Also don't miss the Big Island snorkeling video, pictures and more about what you can expect further down the page.

-Watching this movie is the best way for you to get a sense for what Big Island snorkeling is really like.
+Watching this Big Island snorkeling video is the best way for you to get a sense for what it is really like.
 It is from many locations over numerous trips.

 1. Amazing Shore and Beach Access